MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/analytics-nonrealtime.md

 Have a look at the [general guidelines documentation](./general-guidelines.md#azure-storage-account-limits) to find out what are the limits of an Azure storage account and how to avoid throttling.

-#### Proxy
+#### API

-In this reference architecture, the proxy is going to be an Azure Function (serverless), to not have to take into consideration load balancing and scaling servers.
-The input of the proxy Function is going to be an [HTTP trigger](https://docs.microsoft.com/azure/azure-functions/functions-bindings-http-webhook#trigger) and the output will be an [Event Hub](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-hubs#output).
+In this reference architecture, the API is going to be implemented via an Azure Function (serverless), to not have to take into consideration load balancing and scaling servers.
+The input of the Azure Function is going to be an [HTTP trigger](https://docs.microsoft.com/azure/azure-functions/functions-bindings-http-webhook#trigger) and the output will be an [Event Hub](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-hubs#output).

 ```csharp
 [return: EventHub("ehnrtanalytics-output", Connection = "EventHubConnectionAppSetting")]